Eigenvalue estimates for the fractional Laplacian on lattice subgraphs: Introduction

 which is the same as \cite{2013ESTIMATES}.
 Letting $\alpha\rightarrow2$, we know the operator tends to the Laplacian with Dirichlet boundary condition.
 The leading term is consistent with \cite{1983On,1994Estimates}, and our results actually are generalizations of \cite{BL21}.

-The paper is organized as follows: In next section, we introduce the fractional Laplacian on a locally finite connected graph $G$, and define the Dirichlet eigenvalue problem on a finite subgraph.
+The paper is organized as follows: In next section, we introduce the fractional Laplacian on a locally finite connected graph $G$, including a well-definition on $\mathbb{Z}^d$, and define the Dirichlet eigenvalue problem on a finite subgraph.
 In Section~\ref{sec:pro}, we prove Theorem~\ref{thm:main1}.

 \textbf{Acknowledgements.} The author would like to thank Ruowei Li, Fengwen Han, Feng Zhou, Zuoqin Wang for helpful discussions, and thank B. Hua for useful guidance and suggestions.
 J.X.
 Wang is supported by Shanghai Science and Technology Program [Project No. 22JC1400100].